Skip navigation links

 Diversity & Global Learning Activities

-Undergraduate education should promote the knowledge, attitudes, and abilities that prepare students to become global-ready citizens, effective members of diverse communities, and lifelong learners.
+An undergraduate education should encompass the knowledge, attitudes, and abilities that prepare students to become global-ready citizens, effective members of diverse communities, and lifelong learners.
+To learn more about this topic, you can read the "Internationalizing the Student Experience: Working Group Report" and view MSU’s Global Competencies, which articulate the Undergraduate Learning Goals from a global perspective.

-To learn more about this topic, view the "Internationalizing the Student Experience: Working Group Report."
-In the spirit of Spartans Will, the MSU undergraduate experience provides students the tools to effect positive change in their world.
+As aligned with its mission and outlined in its Strategic Plans, the MSU undergraduate experience provides students the tools to effect positive change in their world.
 This generation of students should be known for the depth and breadth of their individual abilities and for the power of their collective intelligence: including the ability to apply comprehensive knowledge of a discipline, to understand the complex nature of systems, and to navigate among, and lead, members of diverse, multi-functional teams to address complex global challenges.